EXAGREE: Mitigating Explanation Disagreement with Stakeholder-Aligned Models: EXAGREE Framework

+To achieve the objective in Eq. \eqref{eq:optimization}, we propose a framework that dynamically identifies models through an interactive process with the user.
+A Large Language Model (LLM)-based \textit{interface} enables users to express their preferences in natural language, removing the need for technical expertise.
+The framework \textit{efficiently} identifies the best alternative models available according to the trade-off between faithfulness and plausibility based on the user-provided feedback.
+By setting the pre-defined performance threshold $\epsilon$ in Eq. \eqref{eq:grs}, the objective in Eq. \eqref{eq:optimization} is constrained.

-EXAGREE is designed to mitigate the challenge of explanation disagreement, by employing a two-stage workflow, as illustrated in Fig.\ref{fig:eef}: \begin{enumerate} \item \textit{Rashomon Set Sampling and Attribution Mapping}: This preparatory stage involves two key steps: a) Approximation of similar-performing models from the given dataset using the General Rashomon Subset Sampling (GRS) algorithm \citep{li2024practical}. b) Training a Differentiable Mask-based Model to Attribution Network (DMAN) that maps feature attributions from model characterizations for use in the next stage. \item \textit{Stakeholder-Aligned Explanation Model (SAEM) Identification}: In this stage, we identify explanation models that align with stakeholder requirements within the approximated Rashomon set.
-This is achieved by optimizing a Multi-heads Mask Network (MHMN), which: a) Incorporates the previously trained DMAN for feature attribution mapping. b) Incorporates a Differentiable Sorting Network (DiffSortNet \cite{petersen2022monotonic}) to enable ranking supervision. \end{enumerate} The following subsections provide detailed discussions of these components and their roles in the overall framework.
+\textbf{Summary of EXAGREE.} EXAGREE is designed as an interactive model selection framework that aims to meet stakeholders' diverse needs in practice, as illustrated in Fig. \ref{fig:eef} and involves two main stages: \begin{enumerate}[label=(\roman*),leftmargin=*,itemsep=1pt,topsep=1pt] \item Stage 1 (Sec. \ref{sec:stage1}) explores the Rashomon set and fits a \textit{Differentiable Mask-based Model to Attribution Network} (DMAN) that maps feature attributions from model characterizations for use in the next stage; \item Stage 2 (Sec. \ref{sec:stage2}) identifies models that align with stakeholder needs within the Rashomon set via differentiable sorting and ranking optimization. \end{enumerate}